 Choose ripe, mature fruit of ideal quality for eating fresh or cooking.
 They should not be mushy, but they also should not be rock hard: just a bit less than dead ripe.

 You can pick your own, or buy them at the grocery store.
-But for large quantities, you'll find that Costco, Sam's Club and BJ's seem to have the largest peaches and best prices.
+But for large quantities, you will find that Costco, Sam's Club and BJ's seem to have the largest peaches and best prices.

 This is a good time to get the jars ready!
 The dishwasher is fine for the jars; especially if it has a "sanitize" cycle.
 Otherwise put the jars in boiling water for 10 minutes.
 I just put the lids in a small pot of almost boiling water for 5 minutes, and use the magnetic "lid lifter wand" (available from target, other big box stores, and often grocery stores; and available online - see this page) to pull them out.